platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/overview.md

 -   **High Availability:** 99.99% SLA (service-level agreement)
 -   **Dedicated hosts:** Each DG2 cluster is provisioned with 3 dedicated hosts as the typical configuration
 -   **Headless architecture:** Seamless headless architecture with multi-app support
--   **Isolation:** On DG2, services run as processes on the base operating system (OS).
+-   **Isolation:** On DG2, services run as processes on the base operating system (OS)
 -   **Storage:** Storage allocation between mounts, DB and services is done through Platform.sh once a ticket is raised.
-Storage management is not self-service.
+Storage management is not self-service

 ## Dedicated Generation 2 vs Grid

-Much of the tooling used on Grid regions is used for DG2, but there are still some key differences.
+Much of the tooling used on Grid is used for DG2, but there are still some differences.
 Please find a list of the similarities and differences between these two environments below:

 | Feature | Dedicated Generation 2 | Grid |
 | --- | --- | --- |